-Nate found a great buyer – someone who wanted to get into the Southern California market.
-However, the cash that Dr. B was going to get at close was too little; he had a lot of loans.
+PTG found a great buyer – someone who wanted to get into the Southern California market.
+However, the cash that Dr. B was going to get at the close was too little; he had a lot of loans.

-But Nate saw everything Dr. B had worked for.
-Nate did not let it go and he continued to walk Dr. B and his wife through the selling process and kept reaching out to potential buyers – both doctors and DSOs.
+But PTG saw everything Dr. B had worked for.
+PTG did not “let it go” and continued to walk Dr. B and his wife through the selling process and kept reaching out to potential buyers – both doctors and DSOs.

 The PTG underwriting team also went back to work behind the scenes with Dr. B’s front office to organize the practice’s finances.

-The DSO requested call after call, but Nate took that as a commitment from the DSO to work together and an opportunity to educate his client.
+The DSO requested call after call, but PTG took that as a commitment from the DSO to work together and an opportunity to educate his client.

 3) Our Approach

-Nate Thompson – PTG’s Lead Sell Side Advisor – began working with Dr. B to overcome these obstacles.
-While, on the surface, clients say they just want the most money for their practice – and the Practice Transitions Group team consistently gets clients the prices they want, if not much more – Nate and his team have seen over the years that there needs to be a “why” behind the sale.
+PTG’s Lead Sell Side Advisors began working with Dr. B to overcome these obstacles.
+While, on the surface, clients say they just want the most money for their practice – and the Practice Transitions Group team consistently gets clients the prices they want, if not much more – the PTG team has seen over the years that there needs to be a why behind the sale.
 If not, then there’s often no relief, no joy, and no true celebration of what has been accomplished at the end of the process.

-To find the “why,” Nate had a lot of late-night conversations with Dr. B and his wife about their motivations for selling their practice.
+To find the why, PTG took a lot of late-night phone calls with Dr. B and his wife about their motivations for selling their practice.
 This is one of the key pieces of PTG’s process.